creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-11-30-tutorial-ddpm.md

 &nbsp;

-> The cross entropy measures the average amount of information you need to add to go from a given distribution $$p$$ to a reference distribution $$q$$
+> Cross entropy measures the average number of bits needed to encode an event when using a different probability distribution than the true distribution.

 &nbsp;

 $$H_{pq} = -\int{p(x)\cdot \log\left(q(x)\right)}\,dx = \mathbb{E}_{x \sim p} [\log(q(x))]$$

-- It can also been seen as a tool to quantify the extent to which a distribution differs from a reference distribution.
+- It can also be seen as a tool to quantify the extent to which a distribution differs from a reference distribution.
 It is thus strongly link to the Kullback–Leibler divergence measures as follow:

 $$\begin{align}
 D_{KL}(p \parallel q) &= H_{pq} - H_{p} \\